2025 Ballon d'Or: Dembele returns to 1st, Palmer drops places in latest ranking

 - The 2025 Ballon d'Or nominees announcement and final awards ceremony are drawing closer

-- PSG star Ousmane Dembele is the favourite after helping the club win the Champions League
+- PSG star Ousmane Dembele is the favourite after helping the club win the UEFA Champions League

 - The FIFA Club World Cup has caused a massive shift in the rankings of favourites before the award